 Egypt

-waters to 12 miles from the shore as is the commercial sale of
+Shark fishing prohibited throughout the Egyptian Red Sea territorial waters to 12 miles from the shore as is the commercial sale of sharks.
+[Report]

 General Fisheries Commision for the Mediterranean

-Landing of shark fins without the corresponding carcass prohibited
+Landing of shark fins without the corresponding carcass prohibited (Weight to fin ratio used).
+[Report]

-(Weight to fin ratio used).
+Sharks must be landed with fins attached naturally (Weight to fin ratio used).
+[Report]

 2004